voucherifyio/voucherify-openapi/docs/guides/implementation_blueprint/API-Optimization.md

 Also, instead of polling data from some endpoints, you can configure webhooks to get notified about triggered events, distribution channels, loyalty programs, and referral programs.

-For more information on webhooks, [go here](https://support.voucherify.io/article/68-webhooks-notifications).
+Read more [in our webhook article]](https://support.voucherify.io/article/68-webhooks-notifications).